wschloss/TIDLS-Analysis-Tool/README.md

 	in the same session, the previous data is flushed for the new set of constants/data.
 This may be undesirable behavior in the future.
+- No validation of input values, some values passed to the generator will create an infinite loop.